s644/sltv/README.md

 * shows unread messages in tab title if tab is unfocused
 * hide youtube/twitch/bot/guest messages
 * define your own keywords to search for
+* play notification sound on new messages in unfocused window state (throttled)
+* play notification sound on mentions or keyword findings (throttled)
 * save personal settings